 - Circulation problems like high blood pressure

 The goal is to treat the underlying condition and eliminate the phantom noise completely.
-If that isn’t possible, the doctor may consider other treatment options like masking the sound.
+If that isn’t possible, there may be other treatment options like masking the sound.

 The next step is to give your ears something else to hear.
 If you have hearing loss, your best bet is hearing aids.
 A hearing aid enhances that real sound and makes it so you can hear what’s going on around you without the ringing getting in the way.